jonathantsang/jonathantsang.github.io2/blog/media/21/media21.md

 layout: post
 title: Christopher Nolan's movies ranked by how confusing they are
 permalink: /general21/
-category: general
+category: media
-tag: general
+tag: media
 date: 05/01/2021
 order: 21
-finished: true
+finished: false
 ---

 **Spoilers:** In most, if not all of the Christopher Nolan films.